kirbysayshi/ghost-high-fiver/README.md

 This is what I will do too, at least until I have a better sense of aesthetics.

 Lisa cranked out six ghosts!
 And using TexturePacker, I can get all the sprites into the game _very_ easily and with minimal waste in both the image and offset data.

+### 2018-09-09

+Converted js13k-ecs to TypeScript to try to work around Parcel bugs: when minifying, it simply would not include the Class.
+Probably something to do with scope hoisting.
+Coverting it to TS actually didn't help!
+Same bug, just different situation.
+The bug only manifests when minifying via parcel.
+Using the `--no-minify` flag prevents the bug!

+Worked around that bug by minifying / compressing as a separate step using Terser.

+Completely out of space.
+Converting js13k-ecs did have a few benefits, which shows that it takes up a majority of the space.
+Tried writing my own, but once again got stuck on Function/Constructor types in TS, which seems to be a major weak spot (which, if you read GH Issues online, appears to be a pitfall of many, but more because JS offers no guarantees here).

+Solution is probably to avoid Constructor functions and instead use String/Enum tags for component types???

+But that is just a tangent to the real problem: out of space.
+Do I abandon the entire project?
+Try to start over and fit it into 13k?
+Or skip the competition and continue with the vision?